vatesfr/packer-plugin-xenserver/README.md

 packer init examples/ubuntu/ubuntu-2004.pkr.hcl
 ```

-If you are using an older version of packer or are still using json templates you will need to download the relevant release from the project's [releases page](https://github.com/ddelnano/packer-builder-xenserver/releases) and copy the binary to `~/.packer.d/plugins/packer-builder-xenserver-iso`.
+If you are using an older version of packer or are still using json templates you will need to download the relevant release from the project's [releases page](https://github.com/vatesfr/packer-builder-xenserver/releases) and copy the binary to `~/.packer.d/plugins/packer-builder-xenserver-iso`.

 ## Developing the builder

 ### Dependencies
 * Packer >= v1.7.1 (https://packer.io)
-* XenServer / Citrix Hypervisor > 7.6
+* XCP-ng / Citrix Hypervisor > 7.6
 * Golang 1.20

 ## Compile the plugin